LiviaJonnatan/AmazonReview-SentimentAnalysis/dataset/README.md

 # Dataset

-This folder contains the dataset used in this analysis.

-Similar dataset can be found [here](https://www.kaggle.com/datasets/datafiniti/consumer-reviews-of-amazon-products).
+A similar dataset for this analysis can be found [here](https://www.kaggle.com/datasets/datafiniti/consumer-reviews-of-amazon-products).